Chart Color Schemes

 Sydenham is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Sydenham (Vic.) was estimated at 10,841 as of November 2025, based on ABS population updates and AreaSearch validation.
-This reflects a growth of 263 people since the 2021 Census, which reported a population of 10,578.
-The increase is inferred from an estimated resident population of 10,822 by AreaSearch following examination of the latest ERP data release by ABS (June 2024), along with additional validated new addresses since the Census date.
-This results in a population density ratio of 3,045 persons per square kilometer, placing Sydenham in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 2.5% since census is within 0.1 percentage points of its SA3 area (2.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 96.0% of overall population gains during recent periods, driving primary population growth in the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Sydenham's population is estimated at around 10,843 as of Nov 2025.
+This reflects an increase of 265 people (2.5%) since the 2021 Census, which reported a population of 10,578 people.
+The change is inferred from the resident population of 10,823 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 135 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,045 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 96.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 1,135 persons to 2041, reflecting a gain of approximately 10.1% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected in Sydenham (Vic.)
+(SA2), with an expected increase of 1,135 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.1% in total over the 17 years.

 Frequently Asked Questions - Population